 Committees have become an essential part of modern legislatures.
 They make the NWT Legislative Assembly more effective by allowing Members to look at issues in a detailed way.
-Committees occasionally travel to various parts of the Northwest Territories to take the Legislature to the people.
+Committees occasionally travel to various parts of the Northwest Territories thereby taking the Legislature to the people.
 Committees can meet during Sessions or between Sessions.
-The Legislative Assembly has three types of committees - Committee of the Whole, Standing Committees, and Special Committees.
+The Legislative Assembly has three types of committees - Committee of the Whole, Standing Committees and Special Committees.

 Committee of the Whole

 This committee consists of all the Members of the Assembly.
 It is the Assembly itself - but the proceedings are not as formal and have more flexible rules.
 The Deputy Speaker chairs Committee of the Whole in place of the Speaker.
 There are also two Deputy Chairpersons who assist the Chair of Committee of the Whole.

 The Legislative Assembly refers many matters to the Committee of the Whole.
 For instance, all Bills are brought to the Committee after Second Reading where they are looked at very carefully and possibly changed.